KFreon/KaelsKabbage/content/posts/25-blazor-net5/index.md

 - Routing is interesting.
 It's just a `@page` directive at the top of the page.
 No intellisense :(
 - Can use `@code {}` blocks in `.razor` files OR code-behind with a `MyComponent.razor.cs` with a `public partial class MyComponent` in it.
 - VS has nice file nesting for all this, so the `.razor` is top level, with scss, css, and cs all hiding under it.

+# Conclusions
+There are many little niggles plus the massive lack of hot-reload, but ultimately it was a successful trek into Blazor.
+Things are different to my normal web dev, so many of my frustrations were centered on not knowing Razor syntax, or how to bind properly, etc.
+Does it offset not having to write Javascript?
+It might, time will tell.